 - Mission Inspire young people to build a world of peace within, peace between people and peace among nations.
 Vision Utilize youth as the vessel to achieve peace, by providing them with the resources that enable them to become tomorrows ethical leaders and peace makers.
 The Desmond Tutu Peace Foundation is the only online destination through which teens can become true agents of change.

 - Independent Global Leaders Working Together for HUMAN RIGHTS.Chaired by Kofi Annan, The Elders is an independent group of global leaders who work together for peace and human rights.
 They were brought together in 2007 by Nelson Mandela.
 Archbishop Desmond Tutu served for six years as Chair before stepping down in May 2013, and remains an Honorary Elder.
-The Burmese pro-democracy leader Aung San Suu Kyi was also an Honorary Elder, until her election to the Burmese parliament in April 2012.

 - The Desmond Tutu Peace Centre is a non-profit organisation founded and inspired by Archbishop Desmond Tutu and his wife, Leah.
 The Centre is committed to creating a society that nurtures tolerance and understanding amongst all people and is guided by the virtues that the Archbishop himself has identified as essential human values and the building blocks for sustainable peace: Love, Hope, Tolerance and Courage.